vitcb/One-Piece-Dashboard/README.md

 # One Piece Dashboard
-What's your favorite One Piece episode?
+What's your favorite One Piece episode? <br>
-I used a highlight table chart to analyze the imdb rating of each episode of the saga since its TV debut in 1999.
+I used a highlight table chart to analyze the IMDb rating of each episode of the saga since its TV debut in 1999.

 ⭐ Star if you like the project, it motivates me a lot!